nuxt-community/google-gtag-module/README.md

 - Default `undefined`

-You can define that gtag will be checked on every page load.
+You can define that gtag injection will be checked on every page load.
 Define a function that takes `app` as parameter and return boolean.
+You can, for example, create a cookie that disables loading of gtag (see example above).

 ## Usage